OpenRailAssociation/osrd/front/README.md

 All applications are contained in a single folder, have a `home` JS/TS file and views & components organized in folders.

+**The components propose the main JS/TS file and eventually another folder with same name containing some minors subcomponents linked to.**

 - [customget/](#isolated-space-time-chart-for-research-needs-customget)
   * components/
   * views/